 What is the difference between an Ed.D. and a Ph.D.?

-The Ed.D. focuses on the application of theory and research to problems of practice in education and is designed for working professionals and educational leaders.
-The Ph.D. tends to be more research-oriented and is often designed for individuals who wish to become faculty.
+The Ed.D.
+(Doctor of Education) is a professional degree that focuses on the application of theory and research to problems of practice in education and is designed for working professionals and educational leaders.
+The Ph.D.
+(Doctor of Philosophy) tends to be more research-oriented and is often designed for individuals who wish to become faculty or want to pursue research as a main element of their career.

 What is the coursework summary?